Wearing a Flag on Your Head

 - In Iron Man 3, War Machine has been repainted with the American flag, as well as rebranded Iron Patriot.
 Rhodes gets teased for this mercilessly.

 Tony: What, the red white and blue paint job was too subtle?

 - Napoleon Dynamite: You think anyone wants a roundhouse kick to the face while Rex is wearing his stars-and-stripes pants?
 Forget about it!

 - Subverted on Top Gear, where the British presenters are offered an American flag themed motorcycle to drive should their own bikes break down.
 In Vietnam.
 Naturally, none of them wants it.
 Of course, being dumpy white men who only speak English, most of the natives probably assumed they were Americans anyway.

 - Lampshaded on The Daily Show by Aasif Mandvi.
-In this segment, involving a Muslim extremist group that sent death threats to Matt Stone and Trey Parker over depictions of Mohammed in an episode of South Park, Aasif, himself a Muslim, was upset over people using his faith as an excuse for violence.
+In this segment, involving a Muslim extremist group that sent death threats to Trey Parker and Matt Stone over depictions of Mohammed in an episode of South Park, Aasif, himself a Muslim, was upset over people using his faith as an excuse for violence.

 Aasif Mandvi: Well, A, it's just so 12th Century, and B, I don't like having to walk around wearing this suit.

 (Aasif turns around and shows a huge American flag appliqued to the back of his sports jacket.)